scrummyin/django-brancher/README.md

   * git
   * postgres
   * your postgres user has createdb permission (`alter role <user> createdb;`)
-  * django-brancherer installed via pip
+  * django-brancher installed via pip
-  * brancherer added to your Django installed apps
+  * brancher added to your Django installed apps

 ### Sample workflow
 This is an example work flow to create a new branch, run migrations on it, start runserver, and finally delete it.